Truative-USC/Truative-USC/README.md

-### Hi there 👋, My name is Aaron and I am a Sales Engineer at Signal Sciences
+### Hi there 👋,

+My name is Aaron and I am a Sales Engineer at Signal Sciences!

+Here on my github you can find a number of my previous public projects from both school and leisure time.
+If you have any questions, you can reach me by email

+Attarzad@usc.edu

 <!--
 **Truative-USC/Truative-USC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.